High Temperature Massless Scalar Partition Function on General Stationary Backgrounds: Nonlocal terms

 after which the integration over~$s$ can be done in terms of modified Bessel functions which, in turn, are expressed using exponential integrals (see ref.~\cite{Gusev:1998rp} for a somewhat similar calculation).
 After some lengthy manipulations, we find the following results for all eight thermal form factors depending on $z \equiv \beta_0 \sqrt{-\triangle}$

 with~$\gamma_{E}$ the Euler-Mascheroni constant.
-It should be pointed out that all contributions proportional to~$\log{z}$ cancel out among the vacuum and finite temperature contributions, so the only nonlocal terms remaining are simple poles in~$z$.
+Higher corrections can be computed systematically using the technique described to arbitrary order in~$z$.
+It should be pointed out that all contributions proportional to~$\log{z}$ cancel out among the vacuum and finite-temperature contributions, so the only nonlocal terms remaining are simple poles in~$z$.

-It is important to stress at this point the fundamental difference between the expansion~\eqref{eq:locallogZ} in powers of the curvatures~$R$,~$R_{ij}$,~$f_{ij}$, and~$\overline{P}$ and the one in the number of derivatives leading to eq.~\eqref{eq:partition_function_gen}.
+It is important to stress at this point the fundamental difference between the expansion~\eqref{eq:locallogZ} in powers of the curvatures~$R$,~$R_{ij}$,~$f_{ij}$, and~$\overline{P}$ and the one in the number of derivatives leading to Eq.~\eqref{eq:partition_function_gen}.
 In fact, the two expressions cannot be compared straightforwardly.
-As an example, the coefficient of the term proportional to~$f_{ij}f^{ij}$ in eq.~\eqref{eq:partition_function_gen} results from adding to the corresponding contribution in the second line of eq.~\eqref{eq:locallogZ} the leading local piece of~$f_{ij}\chi_{5}(\beta_{0}\sqrt{-\triangle})f^{ij}$ in~\eqref{eq:form_factors}
+As an example, the coefficient of the term proportional to~$f_{ij}f^{ij}$ in Eq.~\eqref{eq:partition_function_gen} results from adding to the corresponding contribution in the second line of Eq.~\eqref{eq:locallogZ} the leading local piece of~$f_{ij}\chi_{5}(\beta_{0}\sqrt{-\triangle})f^{ij}$ in~\eqref{eq:form_factors}

 Similarly, the part proportional to~$\sigma^{2}$ from the leading term in~$4\sigma\chi_{8}(\beta_{0}\sqrt{-\triangle})\sigma$ combines with the powers of~$\sigma$ in the first line of~\eqref{eq:locallogZ}, to give